swiftlang/swift-evolution/proposals/0439-trailing-comma-lists.md

 ## Detailed Design

-Trailing commas will be supported in comma-separated lists when symmetric delimiters (including `(...)`, `[...]`, and `<...>`) enables unambiguous parsing.
+Trailing commas will be supported in comma-separated lists when symmetric delimiters (including `(...)`, `[...]`, and `<...>`) enable unambiguous parsing.

-Note that the requirement of symmetric delimiters means that the following cases will not support trailing comma:
+Note that the requirement for symmetric delimiters means that the following cases will not support trailing comma:

 - `if`, `guard` and `while` condition lists.